kevinvincent/DimensionFour/README.md

 python3 -m dimensionfour.preprocess --input dataset/2.mp4 --output video_2
 ...
 ```
-The first time you run dimensionfour.preprocess, it will download the yolo model from dropbox.
+The first time you run dimensionfour.preprocess, it will download a pretrained yolov3 model from dropbox.
 Preprocessing will output a file called `<output>.d4artifact.zip` which contains metadata about your video

 3. Assemble your `.d4artifact.zip` files into a final video: